 This menu item turns keying On or Off for the current foreground.
-A keyed image is one image superimposed over another - such that portions of the top image are made transparent (keyed out), so that the background image can show through.
-The following settings allow you to vary the color(s) that are keyed out.
+A keyed image is in essence one image superimposed over another - such that portions of the top image are made transparent (keyed out), so that the background image can show through.
+The following settings allow you to vary the colour(s) that are keyed out.

-Adjust keyers Swap fore/backgrnd [Off]
+Adjust keyers Swap fore/backgrnd [Off] emap fore, baokgina